nusgsac/nusgsac.github.io/_posts/2021-09-25-gsac-career.md

 These are [recommended guidelines on CFG’s website](https://nus.edu.sg/cfg/students/jobs-internships/internships/vacation-internship-programme) for students who are interested in taking paid internships.

-Generally, students holding an ICA issued Student Pass (STP) may consider the following options.
+Generally, students holding an ICA-issued Student Pass (STP) may consider the following options.

-For paid full-time internships, students are advised to take them during the two term breaks with respect to the NUS academic calendar.
+For full-time paid internships, students are advised to take them during the two term breaks with respect to the NUS academic calendar.
 This is only applicable to Masters by Coursework students.
-Masters by Research and PhD students technically do not have vacation and thus can only do part-time with a maximum of 16 hours per week.
+Masters by Research and PhD students technically do not have any vacation and thus can only do part-time with a maximum of 16 hours per week.

 Students can also choose a paid part-time internship for a maximum of 16 hours during the NUS term.